 The 1948 building (the front section and middle wing) was dedicated on December 29, 1948.
 The architectural style includes Jeffersonian Greek Revival elements, most especially the dome.
 In keeping with this motif, the rear portico of the building also is of a noticeable Greek Revival style.

 At the time the 1948 building was completed, Egyptian Revival was in style, and many of the original furnishings were of this motif.
 Some of these furnishings are still in use in the courtroom and elsewhere in the building.
-The lawyers' chairs located inside the Courtroom bar are an example.

 Embedded in the rotunda floor is a replica of the Court's seal surrounded by eight marble columns.
 (The number of columns has no historical significance).
 The marble in the column shafts is Maryland Verde Antique, quarried near Cardiff, Maryland, and the white caps and bases of the columns came from a quarry near Carrara, Italy.

 The carving was done by craftsmen of the Candora Marble Company, Knoxville, Tennessee.
 The steps that begin at the entrance of the building and culminate at the entrance to the court room were designed to emphasize the prestige and dignity of the Court.

 Architects for the Supreme Court Building were James Gamble Rogers II of Winter Park, Florida, and Yonge & Hart of Pensacola, Florida.
 The 1948 building was constructed by the J.A.
 Jones Construction Company.

 The building was dedicated in an elaborate ceremony on December 29, 1948.
 Historical documents and photographs were deposited in the new building's cornerstone.